zhuganglie/fhsite/posts/personalized-rule-in-china.md

 ---
-title: Understanding the Rise of Personalized Rule in China under Xi Jinping
+title: The Rise of Personalized Rule in China under Xi Jinping
 date: "2024-08-03"
 tags:
     - political science